March 13, 2020: Continuing Education Temporary Waiver (updated Oct. 2020)

 Nacha is unable to accept credits outside the current reporting period.
 If you have not met CEC requirements in the fourth or fifth year of your APRP accreditation, then you can retake the APRP exam.

-Please refer to the Continuing Education Guidelines document for guidance on what educational activities are eligible.
+Please refer to the APRP Continuing Education Credits Reporting Guidelines for information on what educational activities are eligible.

 Ways to Earn Credits